achuchulev/terraform-ec2/README.md

-# A repo that creates an EC2 instance in AWS with a randomly generated name
+# A sample repo with example of EC2 instance creation in AWS with a randomly generated name

 ### Prerequisits